Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-7/_posts/2001-04-01-constructor.md

 In every class definition written, there should be at least one method; that is the `constructor` method.
 Furthermore, typically this should be the first method defined.
 It doesn't really have to be, but by convention and for readability, it is usually the first thing in the class.

 The constructor method **is always** called by JavaScript when creating a new object from a class.
-Therefore you **must** have a constructor method.
+Therefore, you **must** have a constructor method.
 What is the constructor you say?
 Well, think of the word construct.
 What does that mean?
 It means to build or construct.. ha ha!
 So, what the constructor is doing is building the object from the class.
 Cool huh?

 ## The Purpose of the Constructor Method